aws/aws-cdk/packages/@aws-cdk/aws-iam/README.md

 ### Customizing role creation

-It is best practice to allow CDK to manage IAM roles and permissions, but if you are using CDK in an environment where role creation is not allowed, or needs to be managed through a process outside of the CDK application, you can prevent CDK from creating roles by using the `customizeRoles` method.
+It is best practice to allow CDK to manage IAM roles and permissions.
+You can prevent CDK from creating roles by using the `customizeRoles` method for special cases.
+One such case is using CDK in an environment where role creation is not allowed or needs to be managed through a process outside of the CDK application.

+An example of how to opt in to this behavior is below:

 ```ts
 declare const stack: Stack;
 iam.Role.customizeRoles(stack);
 ```

-This will prevent CDK from creating any IAM roles or policies with the `stack` scope.
-It will also fail synthesis and generate a policy report to the cloud assembly (i.e. cdk.out) with the name `iam-policy-report.txt`.
-The report will contain a list of IAM roles that would have been created along with the associated IAM permissions.
-This report can be used to create the roles with the appropriate permissions outside of CDK.
-Once those roles have been created, their names can be added to the `usePrecreatedRoles` property.
+CDK will not create any IAM roles or policies with the `stack` scope. `cdk synth` will fail and it will generate a policy report to the cloud assembly (i.e. cdk.out).
+The `iam-policy-report.txt` report will contain a list of IAM roles and associated permissions that would have been created.
+This report can be used to create the roles with the appropriate permissions outside of the CDK application.

+Once the missing roles have been created, their names can be added to the `usePrecreatedRoles` property, like shown below:

 ```ts
 declare const app: App;